A Hybrid High-Order Finite Element Method for a Nonlocal Nonlinear Problem of Kirchhoff Type: Numerical Experiments

 where $\Omega=(0,1)\times (0,1)\subset \mR^2$ is the unit square domain.
+Note that with respect to \eqref{cts_kirchhoff}, here $M(d)=1+d$ with $d=\|\nabla u\|^2$ and $L_f=0$.
+The existence of a unique solution of the continuous problem follows from Remark~\ref{rem_exit_Browder}.
 The source term $f$ is chosen in such a way that the exact solution reads $u(x,y)=x(1-x)y(1-y)$.
-We perform numerical tests on the sequence of triangular, Cartesian, hexagonal and Kershaw mesh families of \cite{Her_Hub_FVCA_mesh_08,Piet_Lem_HexaMesh_15}.
-The initial meshes for the triangular, Cartesian, hexagonal and Kershaw mesh families are shown in Figure~\ref{fig:Initial_Meshes}.
-We follow some of the HHO implementation strategies described in \cite{Cicu_Piet_Ern_18_Comp_HHO,Piet_Jero_HHO_Book_20,TG_GM_TP_22_HHO_Quasi,GM_TG_24_HHO_Strong_Nonlin}.
+We perform numerical tests on sequences of triangular, Cartesian, hexagonal and Kershaw meshes, whose initial meshes are shown in Figure~\ref{fig:Initial_Meshes}.
+The triangular, Cartesian and Kershaw mesh families correspond to mesh families 1, 2 and 4.1, respectively, of the FVCA5 benchmark \cite{Her_Hub_FVCA_mesh_08}.
+The (predominantly) hexagonal mesh family originates from the work of \cite{Piet_Lem_HexaMesh_15}.
+We follow some of the HHO implementation strategies described in \cite{Piet_Jero_HHO_Book_20,TG_GM_TP_22_HHO_Quasi,GM_TG_24_HHO_Strong_Nonlin}. he source code and datasets generated and analyzed for this article are publicly available on the GitHub repository: https://github.com/gourangamallik/HHO-Nonlocal-Kirchhoff.
 We apply Newton's iteration \eqref{Newton_iter} to compute the discrete solution on a mesh $\cT_h$.
 Choose the initial guess $\underline{u}_h^{(0)}$ as the HHO solution of the Poisson problem: $-\Delta u=f$ in $\Omega$ and $u=0$ on $\partial\Omega$ with the same load $f$ as in \eqref{numer_kirchhoff}.
 Set the initial guess for $d^{(0)}=\|\nabla R_h^{k+1}\underline{u}_h^{(0)}\|^2$.
-The stopping criterion is set by a tolerance of $10^{-12}$ for the difference between two successive iterative solutions.
-It is observed that the iteration converges within five steps under this criterion.
+The stopping criterion is based on the relative error between two successive iterates, that is,

+Under this relative error criterion, the iterative scheme consistently converges in at most five iterations for all four different mesh types.

 In Table~\ref{table:Kirchhoff_Triag}-\ref{table:Kirchhoff_Kers}, we report the relative $H^1$-error $e_h$ and the convergence rate for the triangular, Cartesian, hexagonal and Kershaw mesh families.
 The corresponding convergence histories of the error $e_h$ with respect to the meshsize $h$ are shown in Figure~\ref{fig:Kirchhoff_Conv_His} for polynomial degrees $k=0,1,2$.
 The results show that the empirical convergence rates are approximately $1,2$ and $3$ for $k=0,1$ and $2$, respectively, in all mesh families.
 The numerical results substantiate the theoretical results of Theorem~\ref{thm:Kirchhoof_err_est}, thus confirming the robustness of the HHO method. \end{example}